taxidrivermeow/war_card_game_using_api/README.md

+## "War" game.
-## Implementation of the card game "War" in React.
+Implementation of the card game "War" in React using https://deckofcardsapi.com/ api